Rory McGrath: Career

 From 2006 to 2011, McGrath starred in the BBC's Three Men in a Boat series, alongside Dara Ó Briain and Griff Rhys Jones.
 The series has included the trio rowing up the River Thames (similar to the eponymous 1889 novel Three Men in a Boat by Jerome K. Jerome), sailing from London to the Isle of Wight for a sailing yacht race, borrowing numerous vessels to make their way from Plymouth to the Isles of Scilly, taking to the Irish canals and rivers along with Ó Briain's dog (Snip Nua), travelling in the Mediterranean to Venice and attempting to find a boat to take to the anniversary of the Statue of Liberty, where in response to a challenge between Ó Briain and Rhys Jones (who had each secured a boat and refused to give it up to use the other's), he secured permission to use the Nantucket Lightship.
 He also hosted Industrial Revelations: Best of British Engineering, series 5, first broadcast in 2008.

 His first book, Bearded Tit – Confessions of a Birdwatcher, was published by Ebury Press on 1 May 2008 and was serialised by BBC Radio 4.

 First airing in August 2008, McGrath co-starred in a four-part television series with British comedian Paddy McGuinness, broadcast on Channel 5, Rory and Paddy's Great British Adventure.
 In the series McGuinness and McGrath embarked on a nationwide road-trip, "on a mission to explore Britain's sporting heritage by probing the hidden life of its towns and villages".
-The series documented numerous arcane sports such as cheese rolling, toe wrestling and swamp soccer.
+The series documented numerous arcane sports, such as cheese rolling, toe wrestling and swamp soccer.
 In 2011, McGrath presented Pub Dig for History.
-He presented two series of The Lakes for ITV and in 2016, he took part in ITV's Sugar Free Farm which saw him go sugar free for two weeks.
+He presented two series of The Lakes for ITV and, in 2016, he took part in ITV's Sugar Free Farm which saw him go sugar-free for two weeks.

 Personal life

-McGrath is married to Nicola.
+McGrath partner is Nicola.
 They met at Cambridge, but married other people.
 After both their marriages ended, she contacted him and they restarted their relationship in 1995.

 McGrath supports Arsenal, Celtic and Plymouth Argyle.
 He and Peter Cook (a Tottenham supporter) used to have a friendly rivalry over their respective clubs.
 On the night that Cook died in January 1995, Tottenham had beaten Arsenal.
 McGrath found out about his friend's death after failing to receive Cook's usual abusive phonecall the next morning.
 McGrath is a friend and fan of Ralph McTell.
 He contributed sleeve notes to Affairs of the Heart, a McTell compilation album.